 If you think this is a bunch of fluff, sit back and consider your own outbound process.

 Say you sell marketing solutions to local businesses.
 How do you decide who to approach and what to say?
-That restaurant owner or barber or whomever you’re going after has a dozen sales guys knocking down their door every day, so you better be offering them something valuable in order to to stand out, as well as executing a solid follow-up cadence and talk track.
+That restaurant owner or barber or whomever you’re going after has a dozen sales guys knocking down their door every day, so you better be offering them something valuable in order to stand out, as well as executing a solid follow-up cadence and talk track.

 Let’s spend a minute running through each of those.
 I’m feeling chatty.